thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-privacy/README.md

     PRIVACY_TELEMETRY_URL="http://<host:PORT>/path/v1/telemtry/<privacy telemetry api url>"
     PRIVACY_ERROR_URL="http://<host:PORT>/path/v1/telemtry/<privacy error telemetry api url>"
    ```

     **Admin Module is the supporting module which is used for configuring the main module.
 User can create recognizer,custome templates, configure Thresholds and map it to created account and portfolio.

+   Note: To utilize Computer Vision in Privacy , need a Azure Computer Vision Subscription and set the Endpoint,Key in .env file

 4. Replace the placeholders with your actual values.